GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 **Changes**

 <details>
-<summary style="font-size:20px;font-weight:bold"> Automatic removal of devices  in 'pending' state.
+<summary> Automatic removal of devices  in 'pending' state.
 </summary>

 Devices that remain in a **pending** state for more than 14 days since SEED onboarding was triggered will now be automatically removed from the system.